LongReach/rideshare-problem/README.md

 Similarly, once a passenger boards the car, they have a hope that the journey will take a certain amount of time, and they grow unhappier the more time they spend in the car beyond that amount.
 Fortunately, passengers who anticipated a longer trip are more tolerant of delay (in absolute terms) than passengers who expected a shorter trip.
 Naturally, a person going across town to the airport will add more cushion time to their plans than a person going to a nearby bar.

+In more formal terms, a passenger in transit is assigned an ideal pickup time and an ideal journey time.
+Both assume that the car takes the best possible route with no delays.
+Unhappiness is calculated by dividing elapsed time (or predicted elapsed time) by ideal time, then applying a bias factor (which assumes that a passenger never expects the actual time to match the ideal time).
+Without a bias, an unhappiness score for a journey that's double ideal time would be 2.0.

 The car chooses its next passenger to pick up or drop off by predicting how much unhappiness a given choice will bring to ALL of the active passengers (including those waiting for a ride).
 The goal is to minimize overall unhappiness within the system.
 Because of the predictive factor, looking forward to when and where the car will be after arriving at a certain destination, the planning system is discouraged from wandering too far away from nearby pick-up or drop-off points, especially those with a higher level of urgency.

 On each step, the Python program prints out a map of the city.
 It also prints out statistics on the systemic unhappiness that will be caused by selecting each active passenger as the next choice.
 The one with the lowest systemic happiness score is the best choice.